SPEAKERS

 Kristaps Krafte

-Founder & CEO, Vigo Health; Chair, Digital Health Association
+Founder & CEO, Prakses Asistents; Chair, Digital Health Association

 Kristaps Krafte is a Latvian health tech entrepreneur and ecosystem builder.
 He is a founder of several digital health companies, one of them achieved the first public reimbursement for a digital therapeutic in the Baltics.
 As Chair of the Digital Health Association Latvia, he contributes to national digital health strategy and co‑organises the Health Data Summit Riga.
 In his talk “Digital Transformation in Latvian Primary Care: A GP‑Centric Approach to AI Integration”, he will present early experiences of AI‑assisted clinical dashboards in primary care as well as discuss clinical workflows, incentives and ethics.